★ Main guide

 Micro-decision: on payday move €50 (or 5% of net) to another account.
 That’s a line you can’t impulse-spend away.

-If that fits, execution next: this guide links the quick split above to methods, templates, and a monthly review rhythm.
+If you want a personal budget you’ll actually stick to, this practical guide (2026) links the quick split above to methods, templates, and a monthly review rhythm.

 Further down: what a budget is (and isn’t), steps, a worked example with numbers, common mistakes, and deep links (50/30/20, fixed vs variable, template).